(415) 483-2488

 Continued Q&A Session Recording Now Available

 We weren’t able to answer all the questions asked in the first Q&A session after the virtual conference.
-On September 26th, Dr. Wendy Chung, Dr. Volkan Okur, Dr. Heike Rebholz, and Dr. Isabel Dominguez joined us for an additional Question & Answer session to finish the questions asked during the initial conference Q&A. If you weren’t able to attend live, you can watch the video here.
+On September 26th, Dr. Wendy Chung, Dr. Volkan Okur, Dr. Heike Rebholz, and Dr. Isabel Dominguez joined us for an additional Question & Answer session to finish the questions asked during the initial conference Q&A. If you weren’t able to attend live, you can watch the video here .

 Q&A with Dr. Cora Taylor

 Attend the live Q&A with Dr. Cora Taylor on Friday, October 15 at 12noon ET/USA.
 She will answer your questions about education and early intervention, diagnosing autism, sleep, feeding, toileting, and behavioral interventions for people with autism or other neurodevelopmental conditions such as OCNDS.
+You can submit your questions ahead of time by emailing them to coordinator@simonssearchlight.org

 AWARENESS